×

 When we asked people living in Lucca what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Lucca is often described as relaxed and enjoyable.
 The city is known for its rich history, beautiful architecture, and friendly locals, making it a popular destination for those looking to immerse themselves in Italian culture.
 The pace of life is slower than in larger cities, allowing expats and digital nomads to enjoy a more laid-back lifestyle.
 Lucca is a small city, making it easy to navigate on foot or by bicycle.
 The city is surrounded by well-preserved Renaissance walls, which are now used as a pedestrian promenade, offering a unique and picturesque way to get around.
 The city center is filled with charming cafes, restaurants, and shops, providing plenty of opportunities for socializing and networking.
 The cost of living in Lucca is generally lower than in larger Italian cities like Rome or Milan, making it an attractive option for expats and digital nomads on a budget.
 Accommodation options range from modern apartments in the city center to more traditional homes in the surrounding countryside.
 The local cuisine is a highlight for many expats and digital nomads living in Lucca.
 The city is known for its delicious food and wine, with plenty of opportunities to sample local specialties at markets, restaurants, and food festivals.
 While English is not widely spoken in Lucca, many locals have a basic understanding of the language.
 However, learning some Italian can greatly enhance the experience of living in Lucca, as it allows for deeper connections with locals and a better understanding of the culture.
 The city has a reliable internet connection, making it suitable for digital nomads who rely on the internet for their work.
 There are also several coworking spaces available, providing a comfortable and productive environment for remote work.
 Despite its small size, Lucca has a vibrant cultural scene, with numerous festivals, concerts, and events taking place throughout the year.
-This, combined with the city's natural beauty and relaxed lifestyle, makes Lucca a popular choice for expats and digital nomads looking for a unique and enjoyable living experience in Italy," said one expat who made the move to Lucca.
+This, combined with the city's natural beauty and relaxed lifestyle, makes Lucca a popular choice for expats and digital nomads looking for a unique and enjoyable living experience in Italy," remarked one expat living in Lucca, Italy.

 What do expats in Lucca appreciate most about the local culture?